Sandy Jung, Ph.D., R.Psych

 Nina Fusco, Ph.D., C. Psych.

 Royal Ottawa Mental Health Centre, Ottawa, ON

 Nina is a Psychologist in the Integrated Forensic Program and the Psychology Practicum Coordinator at The Royal.
 She is actively involved in research looking at mental health screening in corrections, trauma and well-being in correctional and forensic workers, and psychological assessments in forensic settings.
 She has previously worked as a Forensic Psychologist in British Columbia and for correctional services in Ontario.

 Joe is a Professor of Psychology at Westfield State University in Massachusetts.
 His research involves studying the etiology of interpersonal conflict, particularly sexual conflict in committed relationships.
 He also has interests in program development and evaluation to address partner rape, psychopathy, and domestic violence.
 Joseph also currently serves on the Steering Committee for the North American Correctional and Criminal Justice Psychology Conference, was the CJPS student representative from 2002 to 2007, and was Chair of CPA’s Section for Students from 2004 to 2005.

 Eleanor is a professor in Bachelors of Human Services Police Studies Degree Program.
 She is currently serving as the Chair of the College’s Research Ethics Board.
 Eleanor also spearheads a student-based research team that conducts research projects with various community partners.
 She has carried out research on the spatial behaviour of offenders, community policing, criminal careers, violence and violent offenders.

-Director-At-Large, Membership and Awards Coordinator
+Director-At-Large, Awards Coordinator

 Natalie Jones, Ph.D.